Managing value with portfolio management – Part 2

 Distribute the change budget on an ongoing basis

 Traditionally, budget allocation has often been a difficult task.
 To which domains do we allocate how much budget, will we not exceed the budget and how do we know that the budget has been well spent?
-This becomes less complex if you apply the principle of lean budgeting at portfolio level.
-You allocate a fixed amount to domains, after which initiatives are then prioritized.
+This becomes less complex if the principle of lean budgeting is applied at portfolio level.
+A fixed amount is allocated to domains, after which initiatives are prioritized.
 This amount is substantiated by a plan and underlying initiatives with (if known) a business case.
 The principle of lean budgeting prevents budget overruns and continuously allocates budget to the initiatives that deliver the highest value.

 The business case